News

 Photo: BGN

-The Philadelphia Eagles are losing one of their longest-tenured front office executives.
-Assistant General Manager Alec Halaby is departing after 17 years with the organization.
+The Philadelphia Eagles are losing one of their longest-tenured front-office executives.
+Assistant General Manager Alec Halaby is departing after 17 years with the organization, the team announced this offseason.

 A Quiet Exit